-Needs editing Translation needs editing, this is usually the result of a source string change.
+Needs editing Translation needs editing, this is usually the result of a source string change, fuzzy matching or translator action.
 The translation is stored in the file, depending on the file format it might be marked as needing edit (for example as it gets a fuzzy flag in the Gettext file).